borbit-m/ActivityLog/README.md

 # Download
 Full [relase](https://github.com/borbit-m/ActivityLog/releases) history of the application.<br /><br />
+Or already pre-compiled executables for your platform:<br />
-You can [download for Windows](https://github.com/borbit-m/ActivityLog/releases/download/v0.1.1/ActivityLog-Win_executable.zip) the latest executable version of Activity Log.
+* [Download for Windows](https://github.com/borbit-m/ActivityLog/releases/download/v0.1.1/ActivityLog-Win_executable.zip) the latest executable version of Activity Log.
+* [Download for Mac OS]() the latest executable version of Activity Log.